 Cardholder – a legal or natural person who pays with the Card for goods and/or services of the Merchant in the E-shop.

-(*Explanation: When provisions of the General Payment Service Agreement are applied for all Clients – both Merchants and other Clients – the term “Client” is used; whereas when provisions of the General Payment Service Agreement are applied only for Merchants, the term “Merchant” is used).
+(*Explanation: When provisions of the General Payment Services Agreement are applied for all Clients – both Merchants and other Clients – the term “Client” is used; whereas when provisions of the General Payment Services Agreement are applied only for Merchants, the term “Merchant” is used).